 By Mark Belcher, Partner After more than 20 years of working in and with various types of development organizations – higher ed, research, hospitals, etc. – one thing I have come to appreciate is that there is more often than not a considerable gap translating our work into the language of business operations.
 As is alsoRead More Learning the Language

 This is the story of Pencils of Promise.
 Adam Braun was an American tourist, backpacking his way around India, who gave a child his pencil–and then went on to found PoP, whose mission is to build schools and create educational opportunities in the developing world.
 In March, he took time out to talk with CauseTalkRead More Pencils of Promise

 Raising money is a rewarding and fulfilling profession if you ask many of the successful men and women who ask for funds on a daily basis.
-Nonprofits, whether they are in business to help one individual, one child, one animal, or to transform society, give development officers reasons to be proud and feel purposeful inRead More Successful Stress Management Techniques for Development Officers
+Nonprofits, whether they are in business to help one individual, one child, one animal, or to transform society, give development officers reasons to be proud and feel purposeful inRead More Stress Management Tips & Techniques For Development Officers

 Good or best . . . which is the enemy?
 Sometimes a great deal of truth can be found in simple phrases.
 And, then again, sometimes the truth can be found when the phrases are modified.
 So, for example, how many times have we heard, “If it’s not broken, don’t mess with it?”
 Focus onRead More Good or Best…Which is the Enemy?